 Subsequent to the formation of the ATIS/SIP Forum collaboration, the Federal Communications Commission authorized the creation of a Numbering Testbed to “spur the research and development of the next generation standards and protocols for number allocation, verification, and call routing.”
 The Commission also held a workshop to initiate a Numbering Testbed on March 25, 2014.
 Discussion at the Workshop focused on ideas for a “future integrated registry” that would support number allocation, verification, and call routing across all types of NANP numbers in a post TDM environment.

-It should be noted that this first report does not address the development of such an integrated registry, but instead focuses on the identification of existing in-use and proposed “interim” solutions to facilitate call routing across IP interconnections between now and the deployment of the future integrated registry envisioned at the Workshop.
+It should be noted that this initial report of the ATIS/SIP Forum NNI Task Force report does not address the development of such an integrated registry, but instead focuses on the identification of existing in-use and proposed “interim” solutions to facilitate call routing across IP interconnections between now and the deployment of the future integrated registry envisioned at the Workshop.

 Purpose

 As Service Providers introduce and expand IP-based service offerings, there is increasing interest in identifying the opportunities for the industry to facilitate IP routing of VoIP traffic using E.164 addresses.
 The ATIS/SIP Forum Task Force has taken on the initiative to develop the necessary standards and is publishing this first report to describe the candidate proposals for circulation and comment.
-Recognizing that IP traffic exchange is developing as an overlay to existing TDM interconnection and will be implemented by different service providers with varying timelines,

-The purpose of this first report is to:
+Recognizing that IP traffic exchange is developing as an overlay to existing TDM interconnection and will be implemented by different service providers with varying timelines,the purpose of this first report is to:

-Document already in use routing methods based on existing industry data in the LERG and NPAC supplemented with the bilateral exchange of information to map LERG and/or NPAC identifiers to specific IP connection information.

-Detail a simple registry approach that provides the ability to exchange routing information on a per-TN basis without aggregation via NANP data structures.
-This approach also requires some bilateral exchange of specific IP connection information.

-Discuss methods for interworking between service providers that choose differing approaches.

-An appendix also provides information on other proposals reviewed by the Task Force.
+Provide an overview of the in-use and proposed architectures with the provisioning processes and calls flows to facilitate the exchange of VoIP traffic associated with IP-based services using E.164 addresses.

+Present criteria that provide an overview of the routing information elements required to recognize the comparative characteristics of each of the approaches.

+Based upon the output of this first report, further analysis will be presented in a final report that includes:

+Refinement of solution(s) and criteria that includes consideration of feedback obtained from the first report.

+How existing in use and proposed interim solution(s) may be adopted and/or coexist, and evolve for transition to a future integrated registry envisioned at the Workshop.

+Finalization of criteria requirements

+Development of analysis leading to a recommendation of an interim solution or set of solutions.

 Application

 This standard is defined for North America deployments, but may be applicable for deployments outside North America.